-Research Interests: Medical Sociology; Sexualities; Biomedicalization; HIV/AIDS & PrEP; Inequalities; Social Determinants of Health, Population Health; Qualitative and Quantitative Methods
+Research Interests: Place-making; Medical Sociology; Sexualities, Gender, Family; HIV/AIDS & PrEP; Inequalities; Social Determinants of Health, Population Health; Qualitative and Quantitative Methods

 I am originally from outside of Philadelphia, Pennsylvania.
-I am currently a resident member of Green College.
+I was a resident member of Green College from 2016 to 2017.

 Supervisor: Dr. Richard Carpiano